Increasing golf driver distance is something that all golfers want to achieve.

 Our fifth tip on this list is to tee the golf ball up at the right height for your game.
 If you are starting out or have a slower swing speed you will want to ensure that you are hitting up on the golf ball to increase driver distance as not doing so can be one of the top golf swing distance killers.
 If you are hitting down on the ball you essentially will lose some distance on your shots which prevents you from maximizing your potential.

 The best way to get started with this is out on the driving range or at home using one of the best home golf simulators.
 It will give you opportunity to experiment with different heights to see which angle is working best for you as you want to find the right balance.
-Additionally while you are aiming to get as much distance as possible you don’t want to completely risk the accuracy of your tee shots also.
+Additionally, you will want to ensure that your driver loft is suited to you to give you the best angle possible.
+It is worth noting that while you are aiming to get as much distance as possible you don’t want to completely risk the accuracy of your tee shots also.

 A Trackman Study found that the difference between a drive from a negative attack angle to a positive attack angle can cause anywhere from a 5% to 10% difference in total yardage.